wldfyre/iScoutTool/PRD_iScoutTool.md

     in the case of "Artic Barbarians", this will be the same as the home server in the case of a boss, this could either be the home server or the enemy server

-#### 3.2.3 Action Controls
+#### 3.2.5 Action Controls
 - **btnIScoutLoadTable**: Load target data from text data pasted into 'txtiScoutBoss'
 - **btnIScoutClearAll**: Clear all data in 'txtiScoutBoss' and 'tblBossList'
+- **Quick Actions Layout**: Buttons positioned with Go to Enemy on top, Go Home on bottom
-- **btnIScoutGoHome**: Navigate to home coordinates and start 5-minute bubble countdown timer
+- **btnIScoutGoEnemy**: Navigate to enemy server coordinates and start bubble timer
+    - **Position**: Top button in Quick Actions section
+    - Will navigate to enemy server coordinates as specified in configuration
+    - Starts 5-minute countdown timer for bubble protection duration
+    - Primary action for scouting operations
+- **btnIScoutGoHome**: Navigate to home coordinates with bubble reminder
+    - **Position**: Bottom button in Quick Actions section
     - Will navigate to home server coordinates as specified in configuration
+    - Shows "Remember to Bubble!" dialog after successful navigation
-    - Starts countdown timer for bubble protection duration
+    - Does NOT start countdown timer (only Go to Enemy starts timer)
-- **lblTimer**: Display operation timing/countdown.
-Not user editable, runs in separate thread so not impacted by other functionality.
+    - Used to return safely to home location

-#### 3.2.4 Data Input
+#### 3.2.6 Data Input
 - **txtiScoutBoss**: Multi-line text input for paste operations from scout reports

 ### 3.3 Preset Management System